LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

 is not executed and normally this is used to write explanations for the code.

-The script `create_cylinder.py` can be adjusted to only run if the electrodes are newly extracted by opening the script with a text editor and delete the `#` signs in front of these lines:
+The script `create_cylinder.py` can be adjusted to only run if the electrodes are newly extracted by opening the script with a text editor and deleting the `#` signs in front of these lines:

 before: